Updated: Apr 20

 PAY MORE when buying straps and tie downs.
 The difference between cheap and expensive is quality.
-Nobody wants to secure their prized possessions down with cheap straps, thats a recipe for disaster.

 -Good straps and ties are normally more expensive and resemble more of a flat rope than a ribbon.
 They are normally thicker and typically ( however not always) sold in smaller quantities.